IBM/dbb-zappbuild/samples/application-conf/README.md

 applicationPropFiles | Comma separated list of additional application property files to load.
 Supports both absolute and relative file paths.
 Relative paths assumed to be relative to ${workspace}/${application}/application-conf/. | false applicationSrcDirs | Comma separated list of all source directories included in application build.
 Each directory is assumed to be a local Git repository clone.
 Supports both absolute and relative paths though for maximum reuse of collected dependency data relative paths should be used.
-Relative paths assumed to be relative to ${workspace}. | false buildOrder | Comma separated list of the build script processing order. | false mainBuildBranch | The main build branch of the main application repository.
+Relative paths assumed to be relative to ${workspace}. | false buildOrder | Comma separated list of the build script processing order. | false cleanConsoleOutput | Flag to log output in table views instead of printing raw JSON data | false mainBuildBranch | The main build branch of the main application repository.
 Used for cloning collections for topic branch builds instead of rescanning the entire application. | false gitRepositoryURL | git repository URL of the application repository to establish links to the changed files in the build result properties | false excludeFileList | Files to exclude when scanning or running full build. | false